vaibhav-quantum/quantum-projects.../README.md

 Repository Structure
 This is a single Git repository with no nested repos.
 Each project lives in its own folder and includes:-
-                                                  Source code for the experiment
+                                                  Source code for the experiment,
-                                                  Output files such as plots or results A short README explaining the idea and observations The structure mirrors how technical and research work is typically organized.
+                                                  Output files such as plots or results, A short README explaining the idea and observations, The structure mirrors how technical and research work is typically organized.

 Topics Covered